Written by Kimberlee Raymer, Joanne LaValle, and Claudia Fehling.

-The shockwaves of Dr. Scott Gottlieb’s announcement this week that he is leaving his post as FDA Commissioner are still rippling through the life science industry.
-One of my colleagues at Halloran Consulting forwarded me an announcement from STAT News about Dr. Gottlieb with an ominous intro “Oh no…”
+The shockwaves of Dr. Scott Gottlieb’s announcement on March 5 that he is leaving his post as FDA Commissioner are still rippling through the life science industry.
+One of my colleagues here at Halloran Consulting Group forwarded me an announcementabout Dr. Gottlieb with an ominous intro “Oh no…”

 FDA has made very public and consistent efforts during Dr. Gottlieb’s tenure to address the most pressing public health issues of our generation.
 The Agency has engaged with both industry and the public on nutrition, food safety, and drug pricing but the two most visible efforts have been in addressing the opioid epidemic and the scourge of vaping/e-cigarettes.
 FDA has brought a public and consistent voice by applying regulatory pressure that is truly in line with FDA’s mission of protecting the public health.
 Dr. Gottlieb’s Twitter feed was reflective of the focus that FDA has placed in seeking to address the clear and present danger that opioids and vaping/e-cigarettes present to human health.

 Drug and device development is by nature high risk/high reward.
 Each promising product concept faces a gauntlet of scientific, clinical, and financial challenges that in most industries would force executives to shut down a program and move on to something less risky.
 The purpose of industry obviates that – the risks while real, do not stop us from investing our intellect, time, and investors’ money to seek treatments for disease and to bring hope to patients.
 That purpose is a thread that links research labs, biopharma startups, and commercial pharma and medtech companies.